openeuropa/documentation/docs/openeuropa-components.md

     <tr>
         <td>
             <a title="Repository" href="https://github.com/openeuropa/oe_profile"><b>OpenEuropa Profile</b></a><br/>
-            Drupal profile for the OpenEuropa project.
+            A basic installation profile that can be used for sites that use OpenEuropa components.
         </td>
         <td width="250">
             <a title="Version" href="https://packagist.org/packages/openeuropa/oe_profile"><img src="https://img.shields.io/packagist/v/openeuropa/oe_profile.svg"/></a>